ffund/real-time-embedded-systems-lab/1-blinky/README.md

 ## Collaboration policy

 Lab exercises are to be completed individually.
-You must keep your Bitbucket repository private, and you may not share a code file with another student.
+You must keep your Bitbucket repository private, and you may not share source code files with another student.

 You may ask other students for help by email, but if you do so,

 1. You should not share source code
 2. You should include the entire email chain - the request for help, the response, and any futher communication about the lab - in an appendix to your lab report.

 You are encouraged to make use of the [TA lab hours](http://witestlab.poly.edu/~ffund/el6483/#hours) for help with the lab exercises.